CZ-NIC/envelope/README.md

 dig -t TXT example.com
 ```

-SPF technology is tied to the SMTP envelope MAIL FROM address which is specified with the `.from_addr` method and then stored into the Return-Path header by the receiving server, and it has nothing in common with the headers like From `.from_`, Sender `.sender`, or Reply-To `.reply_to`.
+SPF technology is tied to the SMTP envelope MAIL FROM address which is specified with the `.from_addr` method and then stored into the Return-Path header by the receiving server, and it has nothing in common with the headers like From `.from_`, Reply-To `.reply_to`, or Sender `.header("Sender")`.

 ### DKIM
 The receiver asks the sender's domain: Give me the public key so that I may check the hash in the e-mail header that assert the message was composed by your private key.
 So that the e-mail comes trustworthy from you and nobody modified it on the way.